background

 How to Calculate Yield to Maturity (YTM)?

-Yield to maturity (YTM) is one of the most frequently used returns metrics for evaluating potential bond and fixed-income investments by investors.
+Yield to maturity is one of the most frequently used returns metrics for evaluating potential bond and fixed-income investments by investors.

 The YTM is the estimated annual rate of return that a bond is expected to earn until reaching maturity, with three notable assumptions: